staticwebdev/mongoose-starter/local-setup.md

   npm run dev
   ```

   Your project will now start!

+4. Navigate to [http://localhost:4280](http://localhost:4280) to use your site

 > **IMPORTANT**: Because the development environment uses an in-memory database, any information will be cleared when you restart the server.
 You can install [MongoDB](https://www.mongodb.com/try/download/community) and add the `CONNECTION_STRING` setting to your [local.settings.json file](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v3%2Cwindows%2Cnode%2Cportal%2Cbash%2Ckeda&WT.mc_id=academic-45074-chrhar#local-settings) to use a local database.